How to understand your business energy bills and work out what the charges mean

 5. Your reading type - Your bill can be based on two different types of reading:

-• Estimated readings – Used if you haven’t provided your supplier with a meter reading in some time.
+- Estimated readings – Used if you don't provide your supplier with regular meter readings.

-It’s worth noting that estimated charges can leave you paying too much, or not enough, for the energy that you’re using.
-It’s recommended that you provide your supplier with actual meter readings at least once every six months, but preferably once a month.
+It’s worth noting that estimated charges can leave you paying too much or not enough, for the energy that you’re using.
+It’s recommended that you provide your supplier with actual meter readings at least once every six months, or preferably once a month.

 6. Outstanding balance from previous bills - This figure indicates if you have any outstanding balance from previous bills, but be aware that this can vary depending upon the time of year.
 If, for instance, you set up a direct debit in the warmer summer months, when energy consumption levels will be lower, you might find that the amount you’re paying isn’t enough to cover your energy consumption in the winter.
 If this is the case, you can fall into debt with your supplier and might get hit with a huge bill to make up for the shortfall.